 We are so thankful to Tim & Annie for the opportunity to own these foundation horses and the wonderful care they've obviously recieved in their lives.
 We hope to continue their passion of preserving and furthering these great lines.

-He is certified with the International Heritage Horse Association.
+He is certified with the International Heritage Horse Association as 100% heritage.

 We had his semen evaluated by the Equine Reproduction Center and he will be standing stud to a limited number of mares in 2018.
 Live cover only.
 See our Stallion Service Contract.